Sicilian Mafia Commission

-The Sicilian Mafia Commission (Italian: Commissione provinciale), known as Commissione or Cupola, is a body of leading Sicilian Mafia members who decide on important questions concerning the actions of, and settling disputes within the Sicilian Mafia or Cosa Nostra.
+The Sicilian Mafia Commission (Commissione provinciale), usually simply known as Commissione or Cupola, is a body of leading Sicilian Mafia members who decide on important questions concerning the actions of, and settling disputes within the Sicilian Mafia or Cosa Nostra.
 It is composed of representatives of a mandamento (a district of three geographically contiguous Mafia families) who are called capo mandamento or rappresentante.
 The Commission is not a central government of the Mafia, but a representative mechanism for consultation of independent Mafia families who decide by consensus.
 Its primary role is to keep the use of violence among families within limits tolerable to the public and political authorities.